Materials: Gel-infused memory foam

-The Casper’s slightly firmer feel gives the mattress some bounce, able to support stomach sleepers and combination sleepers on top of the mattress.
-Both mattresses should support pressure relief in side sleepers and keep the spines aligned of back sleepers.
+The Casper’s slightly firmer feel gives the mattress some bounce, and it’s able to support stomach sleepers and combination sleepers on top of the mattress.
+Both mattresses should support pressure relief in side sleepers and ensure spinal alignment in back sleepers.
 Couples will appreciate the great motion isolation of the Nectar.

 Yes!
-As long as you are the original owner, Nectar will replace your mattress if something goes wrong…even if it is 100 years from now.
-Nectar claims if you own a Nectar Sleep Mattress, that is the only mattress you should ever own.
+As long as you are the original owner, Nectar will replace your mattress if something goes wrong . . . even if it is 100 years from now.
+Nectar claims that, if you own a Nectar Sleep Mattress, that is the only mattress you should ever own.

 As with almost all memory foam mattresses, customers will experience some off-gassing when they first unbox a new Nectar Mattress.
 The smell is normal and expected: it comes from the materials used to create the foams.
 It should start to go away within two to three days.

 See More FAQs at nectarsleep.com.